nawazyarkhan/TermDepositMarketing/Readme.md

 - Engineered and managed the full ML pipeline for a **business-critical predictive task** in the banking domain.
 - Developed cyclic encoding for time-dependent features (e.g., month) to capture periodic behaviour.
 - Implemented robust categorical encoding with unseen-category handling (`handle_unknown='ignore'`), improving production readiness.
-- Optimised LightGBM hyperparameters specifically for an imbalanced classification problem, improving model performance significantly.
+- Optimised hyperparameters specifically for an imbalanced classification problem, improving model performance significantly.
+- catboost has given the best performance after hyperparameter tuning.
 - provide a summary on customer segmentation who subscribed the term deposit using k-mean clustering algorithm
 - Delivered documentation, modular code, and evaluation artifacts ready for hand-off to production or stakeholders.